 The standard glute bridge is one of the best glute exercises you can do with zero equipment.
 But there's a problem a lot of people run into: their hamstrings fire first, their lower back takes over, and their glutes barely do any work.
 The partial glute bridge fixes that by cutting the range of motion in half and forcing the glutes to stay engaged the entire time.

-Partial glute bridge muscles targeted: gluteus maximus as the primary mover, with reduced hamstring contribution compared to the full-range version.
+Partial glute bridge muscles activated: gluteus maximus as the primary mover at half range of motion, with reduced hamstring contribution and core stabilizer engagement to prevent lumbar overextension

 How to Do a Partial Glute Bridge (Step-by-Step)